ArturUs01/openwrt-mercusys-mr30g-v1/README.md

 ### **2. Editing and Writing the OpenWrt Dump**

-We will use a prepared firmware image file named something like `dump_openwrt_04-07-25.bin`.
+We will use a prepared firmware image file with a name like `dump_openwrt_04-07-25.bin`, which you can download in the **Releases** section.
 This file includes:

 * A custom U-Boot bootloader modified for this router.
 * The latest clean OpenWrt firmware (at the time of release).